squidieee/literature_notes/bimanualCoordination-notes.md

 Some experiments have been conducted to support these principles as evidence, as well as some observations of activities like writing and golfing.

+## Cooperative Bimanual Action

+Hinckley 1997

+This paper presented an experiment on cooperative **asymmetric bimanual action**.

+They found that: for easy tasks, there is little asymmetry of the hands, while harder tasks, notably requiring more precision, induce a stronger specialization of the hands, meaning that they take more specific, non-interchangeable roles

 ## Effects of task characteristics on unimanual and bimanual movement times

 Srinivasan 2013

 This paper provides preliminary study to model bimanual Fitts Law in real world.
 They used a bimanual object transfer task to investigate how the size and tolerance of transferred object can influence task performance.
 In the task, subjects grab two objects with left and right hand and move them to two target locations.
-The operation is symmetric and independent for each hand.
+The operation is **symmetric and independent for each hand**.
 They measured each hand's MT in unimanual and bimanual conditions and compared them to see how bimanual operation can affect ID and MT.

 They found: